Lili Fabilli and Eric Hoffer Essay Prize

 Established in 1970

 Description.
 The Lili Fabilli and Eric Hoffer Essay Prize is awarded for the best essays of 500 words or fewer on a topic chosen by the Committee on Prizes.
 The contest is open to students, faculty, and staff of the Berkeley campus of the University of California.
+Prizes awarded to faculty and staff are paid through the UC Berkeley payroll system and taxes are taken out of the disbursement.

 Prize Amount.
 A total of approximately $3,000 is divided at the judge's discretion.
 Federal financial aid regulations require that all awards received by a student cannot exceed their financial need as determined by a congressional formula.
 It is possible, therefore, that the cash award for a prize could reduce some component of a needy student’s package of financial aid awards.
 In these cases, the Financial Aid and Scholarships Office attempts first to reduce loan or work-study aid; fellowships, grants, or scholarships are only reduced as a last resort.